shellhub-io/shellhub-io.github.io/docs/getting-started.md

+This tutorial will guide you through the steps needed to install and run ShellHub on your local machine.

+## Installing

 ShellHub is built using the microservices design pattern, meaning that multiple small, isolated services make up the server.
 In order to make it easy to test ShellHub as a whole, we have created a Docker Compose environment that brings all of these components up and connects them together on a single machine.

-## Installing

-Before continuing, make sure you have installed Docker Engine and Docker Compose.
+!!! warning "Before continuing, make sure you have installed Docker Engine and Docker Compose"

 In a working directory, download the docker-compose file: